What is Accounting Profit?

 In total, the accounting profit is $2,000,000 – $350,000 – $200,000 – $15,000 – $10,000 – $25,000 = $1,400,000.

 Accounting Profit vs. Economic Profit

-Although the two types of profit both consider explicit costs when generating their bottom line, the consideration of opportunity costs – foregone alternative – are their primary differentiators.
+Although the two types of profit both consider explicit costs when generating their bottom line, economic profit includes opportunity costs – the potential benefits foregone when an option is not chosen.

-For example, Gordon could’ve purchased a new candy machine for $1,000, which would’ve generated a forecasted value of $1,500 in revenues in the future.
+For example, Gordon could have purchased a new candy machine for $1,000, which would’ve generated a forecasted value of $1,500 in revenues in the future.
 However, he did not take the deal due to the uncertainty of the current market conditions.

 Aware of the fact, he would’ve subtracted $500 from his pre-tax income, as the opportunity cost of not purchasing the machine is foregoing $500 in future revenues.